haskellfoundation/tech-proposals/proposals/0000-cabal-exact-printer.md

 This tech proposal therefore aims to address all these issues.
 Furthermore by bringing it directly into cabal we can enforce the round tripping property.
-This will ensure clients of the cabal library can print cabal files more easily and have some stability guarantees.
+This will ensure clients of the Cabal library can print cabal files more easily and have some stability guarantees.

 Why even bother with adding this directly to cabal?